To screen for possible excessive exposure to lead, especially in children

 Pediatricians may also offer screening to:

 - Medicaid-eligible children at age 1 and again at 2 years of age

 - Children of all ages who are recent immigrants, refugees, or adoptees at the earliest opportunity

 - A child whose parent, guardian, or provider requests blood lead testing due to suspected exposure

 People should check with their healthcare practitioner and/or local health department regarding lead screening guidelines specific to the risks in their area.

 Managing children with elevated blood levels:

-Since fingerstick samples can be contaminated during collection of the specimen, an initial elevated result obtained by a fingerstick sample should be repeated with testing on a blood sample drawn from a vein in the arm for confirmation, usually within a week to a month after the first test.
+Since fingerstick samples can be contaminated during collection of the specimen, an initial elevated result obtained by a fingerstick sample should be repeated with testing on a blood sample drawn from a vein in the arm for confirmation, and time to repeat varies based on the blood lead level measured.
 Follow-up testing is then used to monitor the persistence of an elevated blood lead test and is recommended whenever a child's blood lead level is higher than 5 mcg/dL.
-Those with persistent lead levels above 5-19 mcg/dL (remain elevated for 3 months or more) and those with initial tests greater than 20 mcg/dL should have their home surroundings evaluated to determine the source of the lead exposure.

 For screening adults: